themindfulcoder/homebase/content/post/learning-python-part-2.md

 # Strings as immutables

 Strings are immutable but what does that even mean?
 Simply it just means that it can't be modified once created.
-The string methods actually return completely new string objects and don't manipulate the original string at all.
-That does not mean we can't assign new values to our string variable it only means that the string object that the variables point to can not be modified.
+The methods actually return completely new strings and don't manipulate the original variable at all.
+We can however assign the return value of the method to our variable.

 ``` python
 sentence = "hello world"